MarkusHohle/LSTM-from-Scratch/README.md

 # LSTM-from-Scratch
  Lecture material (codes, pdf).
 LSTM with numpy only

- Step-by-step description to build, test and run n LSTM ("many to many") based on the RNN package.
+ Step-by-step description to build, test and run a LSTM ("many to many") based on the RNN package.

 ## chapters
  1) building and testing a LSTM cell